maryville-swdv-660-SP20-01/assignment-week-1-chidimmaibeh/README.md

-# assignment-week-1-chidimmaibeh
+# Secrets-Generator
-assignment-week-1-chidimmaibeh created by GitHub Classroom

-#####Secrets-Generator

-###The application uutputs the current date and a random 25 character long secret key.
+### The application uutputs the current date and a random 25 character long secret key.